 You have booked that trip, researched the must-see attractions, recharged all your electronic devices, packed your bags and now... it's the evening just before you leave on holiday.
-What do I need to do?
+What do I still need to do?

 An image of a guy freaking out